Odyseus/CinnamonTools/__app__/data/templates/README.md

 #### [Interactive shell menu]({repo_docs_url}/includes/01-usage.html#app-py-menu)

 The following command starts a CLI (Command Line Interface) interactive menu from which one can select the xlets to build or build all xlets/themes at once.
+From this menu all building tasks are interactive and all chosen options are saved for later reuse.

 ```shell
 $ ./app.py menu